|

 The best such approach was proposed by

-above, but in the context of so-called surreal numbers,
+above, but in the context of his surreal numbers,

-a very satisfying generalization of the familar concept of "numbers"
+a very satisfying generalization of the familar concept of number

 (including integers, rationals and real numbers ).